binaryage/xrefresh/index.md

 ## FAQ

 #### Why is dual monitor setup great for web development?
 > One display is fully dedicated to your browser window showing page you are currently editing.
 With XRefresh you don't need to switch between windows.
-Stay in your text editor.
+Stay in your favorite text editor.

-#### What does it mean "Fast CSS replace" feature?
+#### What does it mean "Soft Refresh" feature?
 > XRefresh is able to replace externally linked CSS file with updated version without reloading whole page.
 This is handy in dynamic AJAX-style applications.
 The page stays in same state and does not blink during refresh.
-This is quite harder to setup and some people reported troubles.
-This is disabled by default, you need to enable it in XRefresh menu (under icon on Firebug's toolbar).
-Check [this post](http://getsatisfaction.com/xrefresh/topics/xrefresh_0_7_with_fast_css_update_for_firefox) for more info.
+This is disabled by default, you need to enable it in XRefresh menu (under context menu on XRefresh tab button).
+Here is minimal [example page using this technique][soft-refresh-example].

 #### Is there a file system monitor available for Unix?
 > Michael did some work on [porting it](http://github.com/ycros/xrefresh) over.
 It is probably not finished, but it should be a piece of cake for hacker like you to make it happen.

 #### Is there a support for Safari?
 Opera?
-> No plans, I'm happy with Firefox
+> No plans, I'm happy with Firefox.
+Support for IE will be dropped in the future.
+I hate brain-dead IE extension model.

 #### I'm editing files directly on my server via ssh, is it possible to use XRefresh over network?
 > XRefresh monitor communicates with browser extension using TCP/IP.
 So, it is possible, but it may be tricky because you need to disable firewall and make sure they see each other.
 By default browser extension tries to connect to 127.0.0.1 on port 41258.
 In Firefox type ``about:config`` into the URL bar and filter keys by "xrefresh".
 Keys ``extensions.xrefresh.host`` and ``extensions.xrefresh.localConnectionsOnly`` is what you are looking for.